cmtayl0r/vue-action-stack/README.md

 ## Tech Stack

-- Vue 3 COmposition api with script setup
+- Vue 3 Composition API with script setup
 - Pinia and Vue Query for state management
 - Vite for build tool